 I shall not be revealing my methods into the public domain but this is a serious question that many people are having to grapple with.
 What if a song you love is not on the platform?
 You are not going to pay extra to get a lossless file format service such as Tidal.
 Even in the Spotify world, songs I really like such as Jay Z & Kanye West – “In Paris” have been active but then removed from Spotify.
 Many of Beyoncé’s recent material is completely missing as she has an exclusive deal with her husband’s streaming provider.
 While things like that do not bother me that much because I can plan to have certain material on old skool CD format in the car and readily available.
 I can probably cram 200 songs onto a 700mb CD-R. The problem comes when I want to play a song I am in the mood for at that moment in time.
 I can pause the current song and just shout out OK Google Play “X” on Spotify and technology just works, 99% of the time.

 Going on a slight tangent but it will be worth the ride.
 Trust me!
 Do you have a guilty pleasure?
 Easy watching after a hard day in the office.
 We did try to watch a previous series of Celebs Go Dating.
 I recall the show being stored on my PVR.
 However, we only watched a handful of episodes (probably two).
-There was that young kid from Diversity whom they used to through around but has now actually grown up.
+There was that young kid from Diversity whom they used to throw around but has now finally grown up.
 In any case having been so heavily trailed across the Channel 4 network, including Lady Essex herself being interviewed on Sunday Brunch I decided to set the PVR.
-Please note as I retire to bed early, we were always watching the previous nights episode early the following evening.
+Please note as I retire to bed early, we were always watching the previous nights episode, early the following evening.
 What a bunch of characters.
 I am glad I am not single.
 I would hate to be out playing the game in this day and age.
-(I just sound such an old man writing that out).
+(I just sound such an old man reading out loud what I have just typed).
 I should really get to the point.
 Well, as usual, my ears are finely attuned to listen out for any music I like on the show.
 One segment when Sarah Jane Crawford was debriefing Nadia & 50-year-old Eden Blackman when a short snippet of a song was played.
 It took me two attempts but I was able to Shazam it and discover the artist and song name.
 For the record though, the comedian Rob Beckett makes the show.
 Without his hilarious narration, the show would not be the draw it is.
-For sure, this is no First Dates with the delectable Fred Sirieix
+For sure, this is no First Dates with the delectable Fred Sirieix.

 The song that had seen SJC leaving the Celebrity Dating Agency and rushing for a Black Cab was Never Been Kissed by Chloe Adams.
 The interesting thing though, is that this YouTube star’s first single was not on YouTube.
 All you would find there was a studio-recorded “acoustic” version.
 For the real deal, you had to go over to one of the many streaming services (unsure if there was an exclusive deal with Spotify) but I found the song easily enough and started listening.
 Mission accomplished!